Third Sabbatical's A Charm

 A sabbatical is a rest or break from work.
 The concept of the sabbatical is based on the Biblical practice of shmita, which is related to agriculture.
 According to Leviticus 25, Jews in the Land of Israel must take a year-long break from working the fields every seven years.

-No. Sabbatical, to me, is aligned with my approach to education.
-Never did I not work a job during the pursuit of my five degrees.
-Usually I worked half-time but sometimes part-time and, for eight years, full-time.
-I believed work could be an integral part of study: as a place to apply the knowledge.
-This never worked better than when supported by a corporation or as an option when working a university research scientist role.
+No, sabbatical to me is aligned with my approach to education.
+Never did I not work a job during my five degrees.
+Usually half-time, but sometimes part-time and sometimes full-time.
+I believed work was an integral part of study: a place to apply the knowledge.
+This never worked better than when supported by a corporation or as part of a university research scientist role.

-Turns out that I take overdue sabbaticals when I have worked my way up the learning curve on a job, to whereby I feel I am providing ample usefulness to a team of collaborators with the existing knowledge I apply to our shared activities.
-I found I could keep a half-time funding level, for working on existing activities, and spend the other half pursuing goals of a sabbatical.
-These aims afford me:
+I have taken overdue sabbaticals when I had worked my way up the learning curve on a job, to whereby I feel I am providing ample usefulness to a team of collaborators with the knowledge I already have to apply to our shared activities.
+I kept a half-time funding level working on existing activities and spent the other half pursuing certain goals of sabbatical.
+These aims include:

 • to find a new direction in which to advance the work I am currently performing.

-• to find a new area of work in which to expand my contribution.
+• to find a new area of work in which to make a contribution.

-• to dive into new areas of knowledge where day-to-day life has suggested significance.
+• to dive into areas of knowledge life has made me aware of with evidence of great significance.

-• to calm a growing wanderlust that has built up since the last such period.
+• to calm a wanderlust that had built up since the last such period.

-I have found these goals to be compatible in pursuit, and have been chewing on them for the last three years, hoping to find a best path forward for a final professional sabbatical.
+I have found these goals to be compatible in their pursuit, and as a result have been iterating upon them for the last three years, hoping to find the best path forward for a final professional sabbatical.

 Sabbatical 1 (2003-2004):

-Supported by 50% FTE funding from the PRISM project at the University of Washington, which I had been working on since 1998, I focused a sabbatical on
+Supported by 50% FTE funding from the PRISM project at the University of Washington, which I had been working on since 1998.

 • a deep dive into immersion, distributed intelligence, and embodied cognition

-• in the context of mixed reality applications integrating virtual reality
+• in the context of mixed reality applications beyond virtual reality

 • such that I could better understand augmenting human intelligence and purpose

-• during seven months in the southern hemisphere (New Zealand and Australia) helping develop culture for a bustling, emergent, research spin-off of our Seattle-based academic lab.
+• during seven months in the southern hemisphere (New Zealand and Australia) helping develop culture for a successful research spin-off of our Seattle-based lab.

 Sabbatical 2 (2011-2012):

-Supported by 50% FTE funding from a consultancy building websites for non-profit organizations that I started in 1995, I focused a sabbatical on
+Supported by 50% FTE funding from a consultancy building websites for non-profit organizations that I started in 1995

 • a deep dive into ocean awareness as coupled with climate change modeling